How do I pre-register?

 Where will I find event information?

-Event information is located on our website www.supercrossfutures.com.
-Click on the tab “Event Information” which will lead you to our list of respective events.
+Event information is located on our website www.supercrossfutures.com. on our home page, scroll down till you find the event in question, Click on the tab “Event Information”.
 Additional information will be posted here leading up to the event.
+If signed up for a race, you will receive an event information email 2 weeks and 1 week prior to the race.
 Additionally, the day of the event you may receive text alerts in reference to changed event information.
 You can update your phone information within your rider registration profile.
-Standard text and data rates may apply
+Standard text and data rates may apply.

 Is it too late to pre-register?